ldemon2333/library/Library/Docker/A Comprehensive Technical Deep Diving.md

 ## Docker Manifest
 [Docker Manifest](https://docs.docker.com/registry/spec/manifest-v2-2/), is a JSON-represented file that describes the image and provides metadata such as tags, a digital signature to verify the origin of the image, and documentation.
-Manifest is meant for consumption by a container runtime. [[4]](https://stackoverflow.com/a/47023753/5685796)
+Manifest is meant for consumption by a container runtime. [[4 make 与 new 的区别]](https://stackoverflow.com/a/47023753/5685796)

 Manifest Lists (aka “fat manifest”), are defined in the [v2.2 image specification](https://github.com/docker/distribution/blob/master/docs/spec/manifest-v2-2.md) and exist mainly for the purpose of supporting _multi-architecture_ and _multi-platform_ images within an image registry.
 There are several [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml) [Media Types](https://docs.docker.com/registry/spec/manifest-v2-2/#media-types) that Docker currently supported.
 If you want to view, create, and push the new manifests list object types, [manifest-tool](https://github.com/estesp/manifest-tool) is the tool you are looking for.